When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Doctoral-level professionals specializing in mental health

-- Provide psychotherapy and psychological testing
+- Provide therapy and psychological testing

-- Cannot prescribe medication (in most locations)
+- Cannot prescribe medication (in most places)

-- Offer various therapeutic approaches
+- Offer various therapy approaches

 Licensed Therapists and Counselors:

-- Master's level professionals providing psychotherapy
+- Master's level professionals providing therapy

-- Specialize in various therapeutic modalities
+- Specialize in different therapy methods

 - Often focus on specific populations or issues